INTM-BRA InternAbroad: Business, Culture and Sustainability

 Application to the course need to be conducted in tandem with application for exchange.
 Students should get in touch with the Section for International Relations regarding application.

 Upon successful completion of the course, the student will have attained the following:

 - has in-depth theoretical and practical knowledge about sustainable business models

 - has in-depth knowledge about sustainable business in an international context

 - is able to observe, describe, and reflect on sustainable business and its challenges and opportunities in the international marketplace

-- is able to do an analysis or suggest improvements for the company's attempt to design a more sustainable business model, using acquired academic methods and theories
+- is able to do an in-depth analysis or suggest evidence-based improvements for the company's attempt to design a more sustainable business model, using acquired academic methods and theories

 General competence - The candidate

-- has increased understanding of sustainability in business, in particular in an international setting
+- has advanced understanding of how to improve sustainability in business practice, in particular in an international setting

 - is able to reflect on and assess the validity of knowledge and skills acquired during his/her studies in light of practice